Orpington: Canadian Corner

 In the corner of All Saints' Church sits Canadian Corner.
 This is a First World War memorial that marks where 182 soldiers who died being treated at Orpington Hospital are buried.
 The name derives from the fact 88 of those buried are Canadians.
-Canadian Corner is unique in that its design resembles that of First World War Cemeteries found in France & Belgium, with the text on the memorial suggesting that the Memorial Cross was the first outside of the Western Front, as the English public were interested in how the war cemeteries looked.
+Canadian Corner is unique in that its design resembles that of First World War Cemeteries found in France and Belgium, with the text on the memorial suggesting that the Memorial Cross was the first outside of the Western Front, as the English public were interested in how the war cemeteries looked.
 The Memorial Cross in Canadian Corner was unveiled in 1921 in the presence of the High Commissioner for Canada.
 The automatic plunger used to release the Union flag which hid the Cross was the same used by George V during the unveiling of The Cenotaph a year earlier.
 The Memorial Cross in Canadian Corner was the first Canadian Memorial unveiled in the UK.